-Each of the Issuer and TWUF entered into (and will renew or enter into equivalent facilities, as appropriate) a DSR Liquidity Facility Agreement on the Initial Issue Date.
+The Issuer has entered into (and will renew or enter into similar facilities, as appropriate) a DSR Liquidity Facility Agreement.
 The Issuer may establish further DSR Liquidity Facilities in connection with the issue of further Bonds and other Class A Debt and Class B Debt issued or incurred.
-The DSR Liquidity Facilities were renewed in April 2013.